SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Holley Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of January 5, 2024 – (NYSE: HLLY)

 NEW YORK, Dec.
-11, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Holley Inc..
+14, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Holley Inc.

 Shareholders who purchased shares of HLLY during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.